kiwiyolo/QunLuo.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        My research combines hydrology with artificial intelligence (AI) to analyze runoff variability on the Qinghai-Tibet Plateau.
+I use advanced AI techniques, including convolutional and recurrent neural networks, for predicting satellite precipitation.
+Currently, I focus on developing large-scale hydrological models and enhancing environmental modeling efficiency through automated data processing and algorithm design.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I apply a range of AI methods to analyze and explain hydrological phenomena.

         Please reach out to collaborate 😃
     design: